 First come your brand’s attributes.
 These are the surface facts about your company that an observant prospect or potential employee would notice when researching you.
 It’s high-level information about you—kind of a 10,000-foot view—but it’s based on data or verifiable information.
 Mostly these aren’t things you’re choosing, they’re just natural parts of your business.
 They might even be found on a sell sheet.
 Ours include:

 After that comes our core values, the things that we celebrate and promote within ourselves.
 This is more of an internal message rather than something you’re going to put in front of your customers (though you can also do that); this is the answer to the question “what kind of company do we want to be?”
-We defined ours with the acronym “A BEST CO”
+If you haven’t defined yours yet, there are countless examples of really good company core values out there to gather some inspiration.
+At E3, we defined ours with the acronym “A BEST CO.”

 From there we move to the personality of your brand.
 This isn’t just what you’ll put forth in your marketing—it’s your own internal personality, the traits that are must-have for a new hire.
 It’s how you work and solve problems together.
 It’s what defines whether or not someone will click in place in your organization.
 No, of course you don’t need (or want) a bunch of clones, you can’t have a great team without diversity.
 But possessing these traits will make a team member successful, no matter what other traits they may or may not share.